 "Good.
-Keep it that way.
+Don't find out.
 There are some things that don't come off with soap and water.
 Novikov is one of them."

 "Risk Limited is a private agency.
 We don't have to take clients if what they want offends us."